jj1bdx/airspy-fmradion/libvolk.md

-# Installing the latest libvolk on macOS and Linux
+# Installing the latest libvolk

 ## Incompatible versions

 *Do not use the following versions*:

-* 3.1.0 (due to NaN problem, use 3.1.1)
+* 3.1.0 (due to NaN problem, use 3.1.1 and later)

-## Compatible versions
+## Suggested compatible versions

 Use the following versions of VOLK aka libvolk:

 * 2.5.2
-* 3.1.1
+* 3.1.2

 ## For x86_64 and M1 macOS: use Homebrew